redturtlepower/qt-installer/README.md

 # About this repository

-This repository can solve two kind of problems.
+This repository can solve those kind of problems.

 1. List available packages in the Qt offline installer
 2. Install Qt without user interaction (CI setup)
+3. Export a control script with hardcoded variables.
+The script can be used with an existing installer.
+4. Just download the installer.
+For example, download the .exe file on a linux host for usage in wine.

 Qt requires the user to be log in to their Qt account during installation.
 Hence you have to provide credentials.
 This is also required for listing the packages, because the packages are read when the component selection screen is shown, which comes after the login screen.
 There are three options to provide the credentials: